SUBJECTS

 They spread southward as a group and share their language and culture

-33. What are two main ethnic groups in Southern Africa?
+47. What are the two largest ethnic groups in North Africa?

 Black Africans and people of European descent